mntmn/merlinbitte/README.md

 Building
 --------

-To clone libtcod, you need [mercurial] (hg).
+To clone libtcod, you need [mercurial].
 Clone libtcod into a directory that is parallel to the merlinbitte directory:

     hg clone ssh://hg@bitbucket.org/jice/libtcod